hritikksingh/Twitter-video-emotion-and-sentiment-analysis/README.md

 ## Okay you know everything now, Let's start
 ### Let's setup in your local machine first:
-1. `fork` the repository  - Creates a cope of this project in your github so that you can make changes locally.
+1. `fork` the repository  - Creates a copy of this project in your github so that you can make changes locally.
 2. Clone the repository to your local machine using `git clone https://github.com/<GITHUB USERNAME>/Twitter-video-emotion-and-sentiment-analysis.git`.
 3. Now navigate to the dowloaded folder to install the requirements.txt using command `pip install -r requirements.txt`.
 Use a virtual environment to keep the all dependencies in a separate enviroment for example - `conda`, `virtualenv`, `pipenv`, etc.
 4. Now you can start your coding magic to make some awesome changes.